AparGarg99/RPSGame/README.md

 # Overview 📚
 ## ✔️Abstract
-A rock-paper-scissors game using live video feed from the camera.
+A rock-paper-scissors game using a live video feed from the camera.
 Transfer learning was used to fine-tune SSD_mobilenet_v2, a pre-trained [Tensorflow Object Detection (TFOD)](https://github.com/tensorflow/models/tree/master/research/object_detection) model, to detect the 3 hand gestures.
-[OpenCV](https://opencv.org/) library was used for all camera related operations.
+[OpenCV](https://opencv.org/) library was used for all camera-related operations.

-*Initially I trained the model on less images and epochs.
+*Initially I trained the model on fewer images and epochs.
 Since the results were not good, I tuned the model by adding more variety of images and training on more epochs.*
 ## ✔️Dataset
 * I created a [custom dataset]() for this project. <br>
 ![](https://github.com/AparGarg99/RPSGame/blob/master/images/dataset.PNG)